 The Colonial Athletic Association, which is losing Georgia State to the Sun Belt and Old Dominion to Conference USA, has forbidden the two schools from taking part in next year’s conference tournament.
 The temporary banning is a death knell for Georgia State, which like BU has no feasible shot at earning an at-large bid.

 For Old Dominion, however, an at-large spot is well within the realm of possibility.
 The Monarchs nabbed a spot in the 2007 NCAA tournament despite losing in the championship game of the CAA conference tournament.
 Still, an at-large bid would be quite a tall task for an ODU program which loses its top three scorers from a team that lost to Mercer in the quarterfinals of the CollegeInsider.com Postseason Tournament (colloquially referred to as the CIT).

 While major conferences like the Big East and Big XII have allowed (West Virginia, Missouri, Texas A&M) and still intend to allow (Syracuse, Pittsburgh) departing schools to participate in conference tournaments during lame duck seasons, mid-major league are holding their ground.
 Whereas money is the engine behind name-brand conferences permitting renegade members from competing in league tourneys, integrity and loyalty continue to drive smaller conferences.

 Moral of the story: Little conferences can dole out big punishments too.
 Unlike power-six conferences manipulated by the bottom line, smaller leagues aren’t pulling any punches.

-Tags: Am East Tournament AmEast American East Basketball Barred Boston University BU Conference Conference Realignment Conference Tournament Conference USA Basketball Featured Georgia State League Old Dominion Patriot League Penalty Popular Postseason Ban Punishment Sun Belt Terriers Tournament Ban
+Tags: Am East Tournament AmEast American East Basketball Barred Boston University BU Conference Conference Realignment Conference Tournament Conference USA Basketball Georgia State League Old Dominion Patriot League Penalty Postseason Ban Punishment Sun Belt Terriers Tournament Ban